Eating Disorder Symptoms, Types and Treatment Methods

 - The main symptom of anorexia nervosa is self-induced starvation.

-- The main symptom of bulimia nervosa is binge eating with purging.
+- The main symptom of bulimia nervosa is binge-eating with purging.

-- The main symptom of binge eating is out of control eating without purging.
+- The main symptom of binge-eating is out of control eating without purging.

-These disorders may become a compulsive addiction such as alcoholism.
-Most patients with anorexia nervosa, bulimia nervosa, and binge eating disorder report psychological impairments (mainly depression), shame, guilt, and withdrawal from social events.
+These disorders may become a compulsive addiction, such as alcoholism.
+Most patients with anorexia nervosa, bulimia nervosa, and binge-eating disorder report psychological impairments (mainly depression), shame, guilt, and withdrawal from social events.

 Because many people are concerned about their weight, most people diet at least once in a while; however, it may be difficult to distinguish between normal dieting behaviors and abnormal dieting behaviors that could develop into a serious eating disorder.
-Not every individual will show all of the characteristics listed below for anorexia nervosa and bulimia nervosa, but people with eating disorders may clearly show several of them.
+Not every individual will show all the characteristics listed below for anorexia nervosa and bulimia nervosa, but people with eating disorders may clearly show several of them.

 - Intentional self-starvation associated with weight loss